 - Click Add notebook.

-- A popup window appears.
-Scroll down to Probabilistic matching notebook and click it.
+- In the popup window, scroll down to Probabilistic matching notebook and click it.

 - The notebook opens.
 Read through the Notebook editor introduction.